Jonathan India Player Props: Reds vs. Dodgers

 - India is batting .251 with 20 doubles, 14 home runs and 39 walks.

-- In 32.4% of his games this year, India has had at least one RBI.
-He's picked up more than one in 10.8% and driven in three or more of his team's runs in five contests.
+- India has had at least one RBI in 32.0% of his games this year (33 of 103), with more than one RBI 11 times (10.7%).
+He has also been responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.